 She paused as she pushed her fingers underneath my shoulder blade, putting pressure on the muscles there.
 After holding still for a moment, she spoke.
 “It might be better to think of it as seeking balance.
 Not achieving it.” she said.
 “It’s not a goal that you’re looking to get to.
 It’s a way of being.”

 Her comment has stuck with me for days now.
 I’ve had conversations with multiple people about it and I’m starting to think of it as my own motto for 2021.
 “Seeking balance as a way of being.”
 Has a nice ring to it, I think!

-2020 has been a rollercoaster, endless ups and downs, never knowing what’s coming next, and steadily having the rug ripped out from underneath you just when you started to get settled in space.
+2020 had endless ups and downs.
+You never knew what was coming next.
+It felt like the rug was constantly being ripped out from underneath you just when you started to get settled.
 Living in a time of perpetual change makes it impossible to find an ideal point of balance, frozen in time and space.

 This year has taught us that our balance is fluid, constantly changing and flowing along with us and with the world around us.
 Balance changes everyday because we are in a state of constant flux.
 Our bodies, minds, emotions, worlds, are all shifting like sand in an hourglass.

 Our physical bodies also have a system to help them stay balanced called the Endocannabinoid System.
 Its job is to help us maintain homeostasis, and it does this through receptors that are found all over our bodies, in nearly every type of tissue.
 Each of these receptors is like a communication portal that allows different cells, organs, and systems in our bodies to communicate so that we stay balanced and working properly.
 Our immune response, appetite, metabolism, memory, and hormone cycles are all regulated by the ECS.